fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Hey Fredrik, Do you prefer working in a product company or a consultancy company?
+And why?

 > I want to become a great developer but I have no one to help me.
 How can I do it on my own?

 > How do you know when you actually understand a programming language?